vankhoawin/module-bundling-comparison/README.md

 - see the underlying structural differences and similarities between each bundler
 - `import { get } from 'lodash'` imports every lodash function along with it, while `import get from 'lodash/get'` imports just the one function.
-This is the reason why both main and direct importing are tested.
+This is the reason why both default and direct importing are tested.

 ## The program
 1. `src/index.js` imports fn1()...8() using ES6 modules